-Using Filenames in SAS Statements and Commands: When you type the name of folders, subfolders, and files in SAS statements and commands, such as on the Command bar or in dialog boxes, separate the folder, subfolder, and filename with a backslash.
+Using Filenames in SAS Statements and Commands: When you type the names of folders, subfolders, and files in SAS statements, commands, and dialog boxes, separate the folder name, subfolder name, and filename with a backslash.
 For example, the following INCLUDE command references a file named MEDICALREPORT.DAT in a folder called MYDATA, which is a subfolder of the root folder on the C: drive:

-'''

 INCLUDE 'C:\MYDATA\MEDICALREPORT.DAT'

-'''

 This is called the full pathname for the file, which states explicitly where the file is stored.
-When in doubt, specify the full pathname for files; while there are rules for how the folder and file extension default, it is always safe to specify the full pathname.
+When in doubt, specify the full pathname for files; while there are rules for what constitutes the folder and file extension default, it is always safe to specify the full pathname.

-Defining File Shortcuts and Library References: One of the most common uses of the full pathname is when you use the FILENAME and LIBNAME statements to define file shortcuts (called filerefs in Version 6 of the SAS System) and library references (called librefs in Version 6 of the SAS System) in your SAS programs.
+Defining File Shortcuts and Library References: One of the most common uses of the full pathname is using the FILENAME and LIBNAME statements to define file shortcuts (also called filerefs) and library references (often referred to as librefs) in your SAS programs.
 Here is an example of each of these statements, using the full pathname for the file or folder:

 '''

+/ Points to a specific external file. /

 filename misc 'c:\misc\qtr1.dat';

+/ Points to a specific folder containing SAS files. /

 libname inv 'c:\sas\invoices';

 '''

-If the filename contains spaces or other punctuation such as a single quotation mark, use double quotation marks in SAS statements such as FILENAME and LIBNAME.
+If the filename contains spaces or other punctuation such as a single quotation mark, use double quotation marks in SAS statements such as FILENAME and LIBNAME statements.